Daily Prayer is completely free, including all membership features. However, spreading the Word of Christ on the internet is not free.

 Daily Prayer is volunteer publication of Daily Prayer Ministries, Inc., a nondenominational ministry dedicated to the glory of Jesus Christ.
 No person associated with us receives any form of monetary compensation.
 Please consider a donation to help keep Daily Prayer online and spread the word of God.
 (Tax deductible in the U.S. and possibly elsewhere.)

-3 As he was traveling, it happened that he was approaching Damascus, and suddenly a light from heaven flashed around him;
+3 And while he was journeying, he came near Damascus; and suddenly he saw a light from heaven shining round him;

-6 but get up and enter the city, and it will be told you what you must do.'
+6 But get up, and go into the town, and it will be made clear to you what you have to do.

-7 The men who traveled with him stood speechless, hearing the voice but seeing no one.
+7 And the men who were with him were not able to say anything; hearing the voice, but seeing no one.

-8 Saul got up from the ground, and though his eyes were open, he could see nothing; and leading him by the hand, they brought him into Damascus.
+8 And Saul got up from the earth, and when his eyes were open, he saw nothing; and he was guided by the hand into Damascus.

 Please note that, if you want a book from the Apocrypha (1 Esdras, 2 Esdras, Greek Additions to Esther, 1 Maccabees, 2 Maccabees, Tobit, Judith, Wisdom of Solomon, Sirach, Baruch, Epistle of Jeremiah, Susannah, Azariah, Manasseh, Bel and the Dragon) they are currently available only by choosing "Apocrypha - King James Version".